jarilammi/nameserver/README.md

 ## Running the Ansible playbook

 Edit the production file to indicate either the real IP addresses or Fully Qualified Domain Names of the nameservers and loadbalancers.
+Also edit the IP addresses on lines 22 and 23 in the roles/bind9/templates/cq.fi.j2 template.

 Run the playbook with command: